- Methods that can alter and synthesize video are increasingly accessible and often easily learned.

 Manipulated video, deepfakes, and other synthesized material are cropping up all over the internet with alarming regularity.
 It’s no longer easy to identify it.
 This has serious implications for anyone interested in stopping the spread of political falsehoods and conspiracy theories.

-TikTok is being pointed out as the worst culprit, primarily because of its huge influence over internet users.
+TikTok is considered the worst culprit, primarily because of its huge influence over internet users.

 “TikTok is literally designed so media can be mashed together — this is a whole platform designed for manipulation and remixing,” Francesca Panetta, creative director for MIT’s Center for Advanced Virtuality, said in an interview with The New York Times’ Tiffany Hsu.